MicrosoftDocs/memdocs/memdocs/intune/protect/microsoft-cloud-pki-overview.md

 ## Known issues and limitations
 For the latest changes and additions, see [What's new in Microsoft Intune](../fundamentals/whats-new.md).

-- You can create up to six CAs per Intune tenant.
+- You can create up to six CAs in an Intune tenant.
     * Licensed Cloud PKI – A total of 6 CA’s can be created using Azure mHSM keys.
-    * Trial Cloud PKI - A total of 6 CA’s can be created during a trial of Intune Suite or Cloud PKI standalone add-on.
+    * Trial Cloud PKI - A total of 6 CAs can be created during a trial of Intune Suite or Cloud PKI standalone add-on.
 - The following CA types count toward the CA capacity:
     * Cloud PKI Root CA
     * Cloud PKI Issuing CA